Georgi-Ilchev/SoftUni-Exercises/C#/C#-WEB/C#Web-Basics/CSharp-Web-Server-main/README.md

 28. Use session to store current authenticated user ID and write helper methods for authentication
 29. Add static files option by choosing a public folder and adding all files in it as GET requests in the route table
 30. Make sure the HTTP server handles byte array response bodies
+31. Add automatic controller discovery by using reflection and mapping all public methods into the route table by convention

 Tasks:
-- Views and HTML
-- Forms and user input
-- Cookies and state
-- Reflection-based controllers
-- Conroller attributes
+- Conroller attributes - HttpGet, HttpPost, Authorize
-- Static files
-- Error handling
 - Dependency inversion concepts
+- Advanced view engine features
+- Views layouts
 - Model binding
-- Views with models
+- Cache
+- Include the view files into the assemblies
+- Introduce HttpHeaderCollection, FormCollection, QueryCollection
-- Session and cache
+- Separate ActionResult and HttpResponse
-- Basic authentication
+- Allow headers with the same name